 - Smith Family Foundation’s small capital grants initiative funds one-time capital expenses for nonprofits, including purchase of vehicles.

-- Tufts Health Plan Foundation supports healthy aging in Massachusetts, New Hampshire, and Rhode Island.
+- Tufts Health Plan Foundation supports healthy aging in Massachusetts, Connecticut, New Hampshire, and Rhode Island.
 Collaborative transportation projects are eligible.

 - United Way local affiliates are involved in community transportation in some regions